Suicide Assessment, Diagnosis, Prevention and . . . Choice

 By Zur Institute

-For our Suicide Assessment, Prevention, Risk Management and Choice course (6CE), Click here
+Suicide Assessment, Prevention, and Risk Management course (12CE)

 We engraved my mother's gravestone, as she had requested many years prior to her death, "Trees Die Erect", testifying to her refusal to retire from her role as an educator, psychologist and social activist.
 She chose to die at the top of her career in what my sister called "Suicide by work."